Lambda Chi Alpha: Philanthropy

+In 2023, Lambda Chi Alpha announced its partnership with American Red Cross, a nonprofit humanitarian organization that provides emergency assistance, disaster relief, and disaster preparedness education in the United States.
+Lambda Chi Alpha is the first and only fraternity with a partnership with The American Red Cross.

 Chapters

-Chapter locations

-Chapters of Lambda Chi Alpha exist in most U.S. states and three Canadian provinces.
+As of 2024, Lambda Chi Alpha reported 185 active chapters and associate chapters, representing universities in most U.S. states and three Canadian provinces.

 Chapter naming

 Lambda Chi Alpha is atypical in its naming scheme.
 Unlike most fraternities, the order in which chapters are named is not strictly based on the Greek alphabet.
 Instead, Lambda Chi Alpha chapters are known as Zetas.
 As such, for instance, the Alpha-Beta chapter is designated Alpha-Beta Zeta.
 In addition, since the fraternity's founding, Cole assigned Greek letters to petitioning groups that had not yet been chartered.
 Not all of these groups were chartered, however.
 As a result, the first 22 chapters were designated Α, Γ, Ε, Ζ, Ι, Λ, Β, Σ, Φ, Δ, Π, Ο, Μ, Τ, Η, Θ, Υ, Ξ, Χ, Ω, Κ, Ν, Ρ, Ψ. After the 24th chapter, the sequence was continued with a prefix following the same sequence (Α-Α, Α-Γ, Α-Ε, ... Γ-Α, Γ-Γ, Γ-Ε, ... Ε-A, etc.)

 When Theta Kappa Nu merged with Lambda Chi Alpha in 1939, the former Theta Kappa Nu chapters were each given chapter designations prefixed with Θ, Κ, or Ν. The second letter of their chapter name was assigned in the order mentioned above and applied to the chapters in order of their precedence in Theta Kappa Nu.
 On campuses with chapters of both Lambda Chi Alpha and Theta Kappa Nu, the chapter of Lambda Chi Alpha kept its original designation.

 A singular exception was the chapter at Georgia Tech in Atlanta, Β-Κ Zeta, which was named in recognition of its existence as a chapter of the Beta Kappa, a national fraternity whose other existing chapters merged with Theta Chi in 1942.